tpavlek/Toolbox/README.md

 Database Management
 --------------------

-There are a couple of classes that make working with databases easier in Laravel projects.
+There are a couple of classes that make working with databases easier in projects.
+This is designed for use with Laravel, as they expose Eloquent models, however Laravel is not strictly necessary.
 The repository pattern allows for greater testability and easier to understand controllers.
 In your projects, simply create repositories that extend from `ActiveRepositoryAbstract`.
 For typehints you can use the contract `ActiveRepository`.